Bloomberg-Beta/Manual/Manual.md

 ## What we look for

-We recognize that seeing early signs of greatness is hard, and nobody’s cracked how to do it reliably.
-That said, there are a few things we do look for: certain qualities of a founding team, an early product, and the right moment in a company’s life.
+We recognize that seeing early signs of an outlier is hard, and nobody’s cracked how to do it reliably.
+What we want is a reason to tell ourselves that a startup has a chance to be extraordinary.
+There are a few areas we search for signs: certain qualities of a founding team, an early product, and the right moment in a company’s life.
 We also focus on investing in areas where we think we can be helpful.

 ### Founders